kyuupichan/electrumx/HOWTO.rst

 When building the database form the genesis block, ElectrumX has to flush large quantities of data to disk and to leveldb.
 You will have a much nicer experience if the database directory is on an SSD than on an HDD.
-Currently to around height 430,000 of the Bitcoin blockchain the final size of the leveldb database, and other ElectrumX file metadata comes to around 15GB.
+Currently to around height 434,000 of the Bitcoin blockchain the final size of the leveldb database, and other ElectrumX file metadata comes to just over 17GB.
 Leveldb needs a bit more for brief periods, and the block chain is only getting longer, so I would recommend having at least 30-40GB free space.